andreasbock/image_tools/README.md

 image_tools
 =========

-A simple tool for applying different algorithms to your images :)
+A simple tool for applying different algorithms to your images.

 You will need the following packages: